escapadamental/video-maker-clone/README.md

 # video-maker-clone
-clone of video maker project of filipe deschamps
+clone of video maker project of Filipe deschamps